Data deduplication

 Valid records for a country where match rules are not defined are skipped because the data deduplication process cannot match those records.

-- Match against Veeva OpenData - Customer owned-records are compared against all records that exist in your Network instance.
-Records are not compared to records in the Veeva OpenData master instance.
+• Match and Download from Veeva OpenData - Customer owned-records are compared against all records that exist in your Network instance.
+You can enable the option to match against records in the OpenData instances.
+OpenData records that match will be downloaded to your Network instance during the job.